What is 21 CFR Part 11?

 Electronic Signature should have the following controls or components:

-- The person who performs E-signature has to be trained to E-Sign and should sign a non-repudiation form which clearly identifies them.
+- The person who performs an E-signature must be trained to E-Sign and sign a non-repudiation form that clearly identifies them.

 - The E-signature should become invalid if a record updates after being signed.

 - The E-signature should have the following components:

 - Full Name of the Signer